 7 AI Agent Types by Decision Logic

-AI agents in this category operate based on decision logic, which is the framework or method they use to make choices and take actions.
+We can distinguish between different types of AI Agents based on the type of decision logic they use to make choices and take actions.

 Decision logic defines how an agent processes information, evaluates options, and selects the best course of action.
 Differentiating AI agents by their decision logic highlights the range of capabilities and levels of autonomy they can achieve.